 Unless you plan on paying cash for this home, chances are you will be required to carry homeowners coverage on the property as mandated by your lender.
 'As is' homes that need work can be a great investment, but they pose a problem when it comes time to buy insurance.
 Many insurance companies are reluctant to insure an old home that has not been fully updated.
 Many providers will deny claims stemming from known structural problems.

 It's important to speak with a qualified insurance agent who can help you find the right policy from a company willing to insure your home at rates you can afford.
-Independent insurance agents, such as those on the Trusted Choice network, can find you a number of quotes from a variety of insurance companies.
+Independent insurance agents, such as those in our network, can find you a number of quotes from a variety of insurance companies.
 When buying an 'as is' home, it's important to shop around to find the right policy with sufficient coverage.
 You want an agent who works for you, not the insurance company.